microsoft/code-with-engineering-playbook/observability/readme.md

 **At application startup**:

-- Unrecoverable errors from startup
+- Unrecoverable errors from startup.
 - Warnings if application still runnable, but not as expected (i.e. not providing blob connection string, thus resorting to local files.
 Another example is if there's a need to fail back to a secondary service or a known good state, because it didn’t get an answer from a primary dependency.
 - Information about the service’s state at startup (build #, configs loaded, etc.)